 Worcestershire sauce (I also added some chipotle ketchup to add a delicious smoky flavour)

 150g self-raising flour

 Dried herbs to taste (used about 1/2 tsp of rosemary and 1/2 tsp of mixed Italian herbs)

 Salt & pepper to taste

-Add the baked beans, the water, the Worcestershire sauce (and any other sauce you wish).
-Return to heat and heat through.
-Spoon into a casserole dish.
+Add the baked beans, the water, the Worcestershire sauce (and any other sauce you wish) to the pan.
+Return to heat and until beginning to bubble.
+Spoon into an oven-proof casserole dish.

 Put the flour, herbs and butter (in cubes) in a bowl and rub the butter into the flour with your fingers until the mixture resembles large breadcrumbs.
 Stir in the milk to make a soft dough.
 Break the dough into pieces roughly the size of small apricots and dot them all over the top of the bean mix in the casserole (NOTE – it you want a pie-crust to form, make the pieces smaller and closer together so that they will fuse as they bake.
 If you want separate dumplings, dot them around as described.)

 Bake uncovered for 10 minutes, then reduce the heat and bake at 190C for a further 15 minutes before serving.